Sacramento Solons: Nickname

 The team derived its name from Sacramento's status as capital of California.
 Solon was an early Greek lawmaker and the term "solons" was often used by journalists as a synonym for "senators."
 Solon Huntington was a prominent Sacramento businessman during the 19th century, though less famous than his brother (Collis Huntington) and son (Henry Huntington).The team was also known at times as the Sacramento Sacts, an abbreviation of the name of the city, and the Sacramento Senators.
 During 1913-1914, when Harry Wolverton managed the team, San Francisco newspapers often tagged them the Wolves, a nickname which continued when they moved to San Francisco and became the Mission team.

-On July 8th, 2025, Atlanta Braves broadcaster C. J. Nitkowski publicly declared his disapproval of the nickname during the top of the 4th inning of a blowout game between the Athletics and the Atlanta Braves.

 Early years

 A Sacramento team played 1900–1902 in 1899–1902 iteration of the California League.
 This team was called the Senators, but also the Gilt Edges.
 That team then became a charter member to the Pacific Coast League (PCL) in 1903, called the Sacramento Solons (also known as the Sacts or the Senators).
 Other teams forming the PCL were the Los Angeles Angels, Portland Beavers, Oakland Oaks, San Francisco Seals and Seattle Indians.
 Although the Solons finished second in the inaugural year, attendance was not good and the team moved to Tacoma for the 1904 season, renamed the Tacoma Tigers.
-The Tigers won the PCL pennant in 1904 and won the first half of the split 1905 season before falling off so dramatically in the second half that the team was returned to Sacramento to finish out the season, where it lost the postseason series to the Angels.
+The Tigers won the PCL pennant in 1904 and won the first half of the split 1905 season.
+The team lost the 1905 postseason series to the Angels.

-The Sacramento team moved to Fresno in 1906, renamed the Fresno Raisin Eaters, then returned to Sacramento in 1907, where it played in the California League for the next three seasons.
+The Tacoma team moved to Fresno in 1906, renamed the Fresno Raisin Eaters, then returned to Sacramento in 1907, where it played in the California League for the next three seasons.
 The Solons returned to the PCL in 1909, but were mired in the second division for the next few years.
 In 1914, attendance was so bad that the Solons moved to San Francisco in the middle of the season, finishing out the year as the San Francisco Missions.
 The team was sold to Salt Lake City businessman Bill "Hardpan" Lane after that season and moved there for the 1915 season, renamed the Salt Lake City Bees.